 picture from the website of Patrick Frey, editor, Zürich

-The 2011 publication has an introduction (in german) and gives in some 460 pictures an impression of the garden, the interior of the house and Schulthes' books, as far as they have been saved.
+The 2011 publication has an introduction (in German) and gives in some 460 pictures an impression of the garden, the interior of the house and Schulthess' books, as far as they have been saved.